ihssanehouhou/DMSN/datasets/SBMRGBD_dataset/S_1/test/DEPTH/readme.txt

-Here you have your Depth images
+Here you have your Depth images (for test)